Custom eLearning Solutions

 Example:

-A short six‑minute lesson guides grips and production assistants through C‑stand and flag safety.
-Learners watch clips demonstrating proper leg orientation, sandbag placement, and safe flag angles.
+Improve audience satisfaction, production efficiency, and brand consistency with short refreshers employees can use in the flow of work.
+Employees watch clips demonstrating proper leg orientation, sandbag placement, and safe flag angles.
 They can access the lesson via a QR code posted on the stage door, and it ends with a three‑question quiz.
 Data from the training links to near‑miss reports and safety observations.

 Engaging Scenarios